camwhite/trans.it/README.md

 # Does it cost anything initially to use?

-For the time being the application will be FREE, but in the near future when we implement paid sessions for translators there will be a fee.
+For the time being the application will be FREE, but in the near future when we implement paid sessions for translators and there will be a fee.

 Thanks for reading about Trans.it and TEAM IRON SQUAD.